 \subsection{Knowledge-Specialized Active Sampling}

-Given the mismatch problem in federated active learning, informative data on each client may not be that informative to the global model due to the non-IID data distributions, i.e., it is not reliable to use only one of them for active sampling.
-Computing the model discrepancy between each client and the global model helps us to take both into account in active sampling.
-But this is not enough.
-Data from rare classes of each local dataset can cause large discrepancy between the client and the global model.
+Given the mismatch problem in federated active learning, informative data on each client may not be that informative to the global model due to the non-IID data distributions, meaning that using only one of them for active sampling is therefore not reliable.
+Computing the model discrepancy between each client and the global model allows us to consider both aspects in active sampling.
+But alone is insufficient.
+Data from rare classes in each local dataset can cause large discrepancies between the client and the global model.
 However, they are usually uninformative to the global model and can hardly contribute to the client model's updates.
 Being rare locally makes their contributions limited in the gradient computation.
 Furthermore, during aggregation, the global model may not find them as informative as they are to the clients.
-Hence, we propose to let each client intensify its specialized knowledge (common class knowledge) in computation of discrepancy in order to sample more informative data containing specialized knowledge.
-We propose a Knowledge-Specialized KL-Divergence.
-On top of a symmetrized KL-Divergence~\cite{jeffreys1939theory,kullback1951information}, our Knowledge-Specialized KL-Divergence further adds a Knowledge-Specialized component to emphasize on each client's specialized knowledge.
+Hence, we propose to enable each client to intensify its specialized knowledge (common class knowledge) in the computation of discrepancy to sample more informative data containing specialized knowledge.
+We introduce the Knowledge-Specialized KL-Divergence as follows.
+On top of a symmetrized KL-Divergence~\cite{jeffreys1939theory,kullback1951information}, our Knowledge-Specialized KL-Divergence further incorporates a Knowledge-Specialized component to accentuate each client's specialized knowledge.
 The Knowledge-Specialized probability of client $i$ being predicted to class $y$ is formulated as:

-where $x$ is an unlabelled data point sampled from $\mathcal{D}^U_i$, $y$ is the ground-truth label of the input ${\bm x}$, $g_y({\bm x};{\bm\omega_k})$ is the prediction score at $y$-th class, $\mathbb{C}$ indicates the set of all classes, $n_{i,y}$ is the number of data points that belong to class $y$ in $\mathcal{D}_i^L$, and $\lambda$ is a hyperparameter which controls the knowledge-specialized level.
+where $\bm x$ is an unlabelled data point sampled from $\mathcal{D}^U_i$, $g_y({\bm x};{\bm\omega_i})$ is the prediction score at the $y$-th class, $\mathbb{C}$ indicates the set of all classes, $n_{i,y}$ is the number of data points that belong to class $y$ in $\mathcal{D}_i^L$, and $\lambda$ is a hyperparameter which controls the knowledge-specialized level.
+We name $n_{i,y}^\lambda$ as the knowledge weight which indicates the client's knowledge in each class.
 Similarly, the knowledge-specialized probability of the global model predicted to be class $y$ can be defined as:

 where $\mathbf{\hat\Omega}_i$ is a copy of global model parameters downloaded from the server to client $i$.
 The knowledge-specialized KL-Divergence is defined as: